baffelli/icos-cities-pipeline/README.md

 I also created a newer, python only environment called *icos-cities*.
 Its configuration file is found in [icos-cities.yaml](config/icos-cities.yaml)

-Use the same command as above to initialise and use the environment.
+Use the same commands as above to initialise and use the environment.
+This environment is needed to run the python scripts that process the data, while the `carbosense-processing` envrionment is used to run the older scripts that were used during the CarboSense project.

 ### Install sensorutils manually
 This is a python package containing utilities used in all other scripts.
 To install it in the project, run the following command from the main repository directory: